JanPeregrim/DataWarehouse/README.md

 ## Outcome and Significance
 The overall outcome of the project is the creation of a robust and reliable tool for analyzing legislators' votes at various levels of government in Slovakia.
 This project has the potential to provide valuable information for political analysis, decision-making, and transparency in government processes.

+## Source code
+If you want to know more about project, please contact me.